huntergrean/data_r/swirl.md

 In general, if the result of sapply() is a list where every element is of length one, then sapply() returns a vector.
 If the result is a list where every element is a vector of the same length (> 1), sapply() returns a matrix.
 If sapply() can't figure things out, then it just returns a list, no different from what lapply() would give you.

+lapply(OBJECT, function(dummy) dummy[2]) will return a list containing the second item from each element of the OBJECT list.
+Note that the function takes one argument, dummy, which is just a 'dummy variable' that takes on the value of each element of OBJECT, in turn.
+By defining our own function inside the call to lapply let's us do things in one line of code when R's built in functions isn't an option

 ###New commands
 head() will reveal column names and first 6 lines of data.frame